kamilrzechowski/Dubai_image_segmentation/README.md

 | Band 5  | 1.55-1.75 |
 | Band 6  |  2.09-2.35  |

-Features scaling wasdon in ranege <-1;1>.
+Features scaling was done in ranege <-1;1>.
 Cross validation was used for C and gamma parameters tuning.
 As the kernel radial-bases function was chosen.